- BY Colin Yeo

 Following a significant peak in 2002, the number of asylum applications made in the United Kingdom was fairly stable between 2005 and 2020.
 The Syrian refugee crisis beginning in 2014 caused a slight rise in overall numbers.

-The number of asylum applications increased significantly in 2021 and again in 2022, however.
-This was largely due to increasing numbers of arrival by means of small boats.
+The number of asylum applications increased significantly in 2021 and again in 2022, including increasing numbers of people arriving by means of small boats.

 The shrinking area of green for 2020 and 2021 on the chart reflects the fact that the increase in small boat arrivals in large part represented a change of route by asylum seekers.
 Previously, lorries had been the principal means of entry to claim asylum.

 The number of small boat arrivals can be seen to have increased sharply from nowhere in 2018.
 The following chart shows overall numbers and also gives you an idea of arrivals by quarter.
-You can see that arrivals in 2024 have already exceeded all previous years.
+Although arrivals in the first half of this year exceeded all previous years, this slowed down in the period July to September.

 The drop in 2023 compared to 2022 is almost entirely due to the rapid increase and then equally rapid decrease in arrivals by Albanians during 2022.
 In effect, this inflated the 2022 figures quite considerably.

-Albanians do not feature in the top ten arrivals so far in 2024, where we see that Vietnamese and Afghan nationals have been coming in the highest numbers.
+Albanians have dropped into tenth place so far in 2024, where we see that Vietnamese and Afghan nationals have been coming in the highest numbers.

 Asylum backlog

-The stand out problems of the asylum system today are the use of the inadmissibility process and the asylum appeals backlog.
+The stand out problems of the asylum system today are the high number of poor quality refusals and the asylum appeals backlog.
 These are recent developments that, unlike small boat arrivals, lie almost entirely within the control of the Home Office.

 Causes of the asylum backlog